A Week in Krabi: Limestone, Longtails, and the Best Pad Thai in Thailand

 Day 6: The Emerald Pool and Blue Pool

 The Emerald Pool is real.
 Not photoshopped, not seasonal, not dependent on lighting conditions.
 The mineral-rich spring water is genuinely, cartoonishly green.
-I swam in it for 20 minutes, and the thermal warmth mixed with the jungle humidity created this dreamlike float.
+Swim in it for 20 minutes and the thermal warmth mixed with the jungle humidity creates a dreamlike float.

 The Blue Pool, a 10-minute walk further, is even more surreal — electric blue from dissolved minerals — but swimming is prohibited.
 Fair enough.
 It looks like it should be toxic (it isn't).

-The 1.4-km boardwalk through the old-growth forest was a highlight I didn't expect.
-Buttress roots the size of walls, birdsong echoing through the canopy, interpretive signs that actually taught me things.
+The 1.4-km boardwalk through the old-growth forest is an unexpected highlight: buttress roots the size of walls, birdsong echoing through the canopy, interpretive signs that actually teach you something.

 Verdict: Don't skip this for another beach day.
 The inland stuff is what makes Krabi special.

-Didn't get to: Dragon Crest Mountain hike, Koh Lanta day trip, deep-water soloing (rock climbing over water — Krabi is one of the world's best spots for it), and the Hong Islands.
+Still on the list: the Dragon Crest Mountain hike, a Koh Lanta day trip, deep-water soloing (rock climbing over water — Krabi is one of the world's best spots for it), and the Hong Islands.

-Did get to: Tiger Cave, Four Islands, Railay, mangroves, hot springs, Emerald Pool, approximately 14 plates of night market food, and a tan line that will take months to fix.
+What you can fit in a week: Tiger Cave, Four Islands, Railay, mangroves, hot springs, Emerald Pool, roughly 14 plates of night market food, and a tan line that takes months to fade.

-The songthaew from Krabi Town to the airport cost 60 THB.
-The flight back to Bangkok was 90 minutes.
-The return to pad thai that costs $14 instead of $1.10 was... an adjustment.
+The songthaew from Krabi Town to the airport costs 60 THB.
+The flight back to Bangkok is 90 minutes.
+The return to pad thai that costs $14 instead of $1.10 is the only hard part.

-I'd skip Ao Nang entirely and base myself in Krabi Town again.
-I'd book all tours from the town pier, not the beach agencies.
-I'd bring climbing shoes and spend two full days on the walls at Ton Sai.
-And I'd come during November, when the monsoon has just ended, the seas are calm, and the crowds haven't fully arrived yet.
-For a different perspective, consider Bali as well.
-Travelers who enjoy this often also love Koh Samui.
+Skip Ao Nang entirely and base yourself in Krabi Town.
+Book all tours from the town pier, not the beach agencies.
+Bring climbing shoes and spend two full days on the walls at Ton Sai.
+And come during November, when the monsoon has just ended, the seas are calm, and the crowds haven't fully arrived.
+If you want to bookend the trip with proper resort beaches, Koh Samui makes an easy add-on over on the Gulf coast.

 The limestone karsts alone are worth the flight.
 Everything else is a bonus.